When does the season start?

 What percentage of kids in each grade play AA, AAA, Majors?

-The vast majority of 3rd Graders play AA.
+In 2018, all 3rd Graders will play AA.
 All 12 year olds (most 6th Graders and all 7th Graders) play in the Majors (unless a waiver is obtained).
 A select number of 4th and 5th Graders are typically drafted.
-AAA is made up of a select few 3rd Graders, most 4th Graders, along with some 5th and 6th graders (provided they are not 12).
+AAA is made up of 4th, 5th , and 6th Graders (provided they are not 12).

 If I want my 3rd grader to play AA, should he/she try out for AAA?